Eparchy of Satna

 The Exarchy was raised to the rank of an Eparchy on 12 March 1977 by the Papal Bull Ecclesiarum Orientalium of Pope Paul Vi and Mar Abraham D Mattam was appointed the first Eparch of Satna.
 The Installation and erection of the Eparchy took place on 31 July 1977.

 After his retirement Mar Mathew Vaniakizhakkel VC was appointed the second Eparch of Satna on 14 January 2000 and was consecrated and installed on 12 April 2000.
 He completed 14 years shepherding the Eparchy as a zealous bishop and pastor.
 He renounced his office as the bishop of Satna on 27 August 2014.

 On 2 September 2014, the college of Eparchial Consultors elected Very Rev Fr George Mangalapilly as the Administrator of the Eparchy.

 On 22 July 2015 Fr Joseph Kodakallil was appointed the third bishop of Satna.
 He was consecrated and installed on 15 September 2015.

-Mar Joseph Kodakallil is the present bishop of the eparchy.
+The territory of the Eparchy of Satna is reorganized by including, together with the eight civil districts of Madhya Pradesh already under its jurisdiction-Chhatarpur, Rewa, Panna, Satna, Sidhi, Tikamgarh, Singrauli, and Niwari the following 9 civil districts of Madhya Pradesh: Jabalpur, Mandla, Shahdol, Dindori, Umaria, Katni, Anuppur, Damoh, and Narsinghpur, as well as 6 civil districts of Uttar Pradesh: Jhansi, Jalaun, Banda, Chitrakoot, Hamirpur, and Mahoba.